illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 Our Cloud platform has three attached networks:

-* 192.168.172.0/24 is the private routable network available via the VPN or on campus, your virtual machines will be assigned an DHCP address from this IP range
+* 192.168.192.0/24 is the private routable network available via the VPN or on campus, your virtual machines will be assigned an DHCP address from this IP range
 * 10.0.0.0/16 is an internal non-routable network used to attach to an Ubuntu mirror so that all package updates happen over a local pre-configured network
 * 10.110.0.0/16 is an internal non-routable network used for metrics collection (see Telemetry from chapter 14)
   * This uses a preconfigured event-router called `node-exporter` which is part of the `Prometheus` project
   * Each virtual machine launched will automatically register itself and begin reporting basic hardware metrics
-  * This network also uses [Hashicorp Consul](https://consul.io "webpage for consul") for applciation discovery
+  * This network also uses [Hashicorp Consul](https://consul.io "webpage for consul") for application discovery

 ### Proxmox API